johnny-quesada-developer/easy-web-workers-example/README.md

     .onProgress((count) => {
       ref.current.style.width = `${count}%`;
     })
-    // the messages returns CancelablePromise from cancelable-promise-jq which .then(() => {
+    // the messages returns CancelablePromise from easy-cancelable-promise which .then(() => {
       console.log("worker finished");
     });